tleyden/screentap/screentap-app/plugins/focusguard/README.md

 ### 🔓 Security Risks

-Only use this app if you understand the security risk of:
+Only use this app if you understand the security risks of:

 * Saving automatically collected screenshots to your hard drive.
 They may contain highly sensitive information such as passwords, personal financial details, etc.
 * Sending captured screenshots to OpenAI's servers.
 While it is over an encrypted HTTPS connection, there is still risks of sharing sensitive information to any 3rd party (data breaches, etc)